About

 Kuwa Advisory does three things: process design, systems implementation, and operations advisory.
 In practice, most engagements start with process design and move into implementation.
 The systems work is built entirely on ERPNext and entirely on configuration.
 No custom code.
 That constraint keeps client systems maintainable, upgradeable, and independent of outside developer support from day one.

-We work with SMEs between 5 and 80 staff in manufacturing, trading and distribution, fresh produce and food and beverage, professional services, retail and wholesale, and medical supplies distribution.
+We work with businesses between 50 and 300 employees in manufacturing, logistics and freight, professional services, e-commerce and retail, and agriculture and agri-trading.
 Industries where operational infrastructure is the difference between a business that scales and one that thrashes.

 The founders and operations managers we work with share a specific pattern: they built something real, the business is working, but the systems running it have not kept up.
 Decisions wait on one person.
 Reports take three days to pull.
 Stock numbers are wrong.
 The team is capable.
 The infrastructure is not.
 That gap is exactly what this practice was built to close.